Flutter-Tech/fsc-docs-site/docs/codebase-governor/reference.md

 {
   "policy":
     {
-      "comment":"The policy is defined at the capability level and inside it you can define all the branch-protection types you need to apply at the repos level", },
+      "comment": "The policy is defined at the capability level and inside it you can define all the branch-protection types you need to apply at the repos level", },
 }
 ```